yuminaut/wired/README.md

 ### Marketing strategy

 So how do we get the word out?
-Depend on people's curiosity and then hijack their dopamine receptor...
+Depend on people's curiosity and then hijack their dopamine receptors...

 #### Physical marketing